madeyoga/VMController-WebService/README.md

 - Open browser & go to `localhost:8000/admin`.
 - Login & open `Virtual Machines` table.

-`User` has 1 to many relation with Virtual Machine table. so, 1 user owned many Virtual Machine & 1 Virtual Machine Owned by only 1 User. you have to create a new Virtual Machine & assign it to a specific user.
+`User` has 1 to many relation with Virtual Machine table. so, 1 user can own many Virtual-Machines & 1 Virtual Machine Owned by only 1 User. you have to create a new Virtual Machine & assign it to a specific user.

 - Add new Virtual Machine. or edit the existing one.